-Our partners at Chico State and North State Together are supporting innovative programs connecting new teachers to rural communities.
+Our partners at California State University-Chico and North State Together are supporting innovative programs connecting new teachers to rural communities.

 Building a Legacy

 Grants in Place Project Unites Community in California

 Pictured: Jan Mathews

 Jan Mathews, a science teacher at Sycamore Middle School in Gridley, CA, noticed that students didn’t have a comfortable place to eat outside.
 She launched a place-based project with students using grant funds to make a lasting change.

 After hearing about RSC's Celia B. Godsil Grants in Place Fellows program, Mathew's decided to apply.
 Her interest and determination wound up bringing not only the students together to take initiative on the project, but also the community.
 The Grants in Place program is funded through the generous support from Celia and Mark Godsil in honor of Celia's career as a public school teacher and their belief in the importance of classroom teachers to rural communities.
 The Fellows program is limited to teachers who teach in public schools that are located in the geographic regions of RSC Regional Hubs.